 So, when looking for partners, it is useful to use the tools available on the Web to do a search in your own city to determine if there are people who you can physically practice with.

 Squeezing More Practice Time out of Your Language Partners

 Alright, now that you know where to find language partners, I'm going to tell you how to maximize your practice time with them.

 When looking for language partners, they go on language exchange websites, contact a few people and start teaching each other a language.

 Why?
 Because teaching someone a language can feel like work and some of us already have their hands full with that.

 Here's the solution:

 Instead of focusing on teaching each other a language, focus on getting to know and befriending this person.

-In other words, treat your language partner as a friend-to-be and not a teacher or a student.
+In other words, treat your language partner as a friend and not a teacher or a student.

 The thing is that once a bond between you and your partner is formed, your relationship can last a much longer, which equates to more practice time.